tlextrait/TLJSONMapper/README.md

 ## License

-Stylable is available under the MIT license.
+TLJSONMapper is available under the MIT license.
 See the LICENSE file for more info.